SirWumpus/post4/doc/standard.md

 - - -
 #### reserve
 ( `n` -- `addr` )
 Similar to `ALLOT`, reserve `n` address-units of data-space and return its start address.
-While defining a word in C based implementations, like Post4, data-space regions may be relocated when they are enlarged, thus invalidating previous values of `HERE`.
-Therefore consider:

-        HERE 100 CELLS ALLOT

-Should `ALLOT` enlarge and relocate the data-space, the address saved by `HERE` on the stack will now point into invalid memory.
-With `reserve` the address of the region just reserved is on top of the stack insuring that the address is valid until the next enlargement of the data-space by `reserve`,`,`, `ALIGN`, `ALLOT`, `C,`, or `COMPILE,`.

 - - -
 #### return-stack-cells